 Jewellery care on holiday is vital.
-First of all, taking jewellery as an accessory on your holidays is a great idea.
+First of all, jewellery, as an accessory on your holiday, is a great idea.
 Because it’s small and light it doesn’t occupy much luggage space.
 However, travelling with your valuables also has its risks.
 Luggage gets lost, earrings disappear in swimming pools, and hotels aren’t always the safest places.

-So here our our top tips for travelling safely with your jewellery this summer.
+So here are our top tips for travelling safely with your jewellery this summer.

 1. List and photograph everything

 If the worst happens and you lose your jewellery or get it stolen, you should have a pre-written list of all the items you’re bringing with you.
 This is for insurance purposes.
 Make sure you write two copies, leaving one list at home.
 Better yet, take photos of everything with your smartphone!

 Only pack the jewellery items you’re most likely to use and that match any outfit.
 If you have a really valuable or special item of jewellery, it’s best to leave it home in a safe.

 Jewellery travel “rolls” are soft storage cases with special compartments for your rings, necklaces, earrings and bracelets.
 They’ll keep your jewellery chains from tangling up, while fitting snugly in your hand luggage.
 You can find these in any good department store or on the internet.

 4. Insure all valuable items

 Most people make sure their valuable technology, like smartphones or digital cameras, are covered by travel insurance.
 Don’t forget to check your jewellery is on there too.
 If you’re travelling to a destination wedding with bridal jewellery or wedding rings, this is all the more important.

 On the other hand, specialist jewellery insurance actually works out cheaper (from as low as around £19 per year) than putting valuable items separately on travel insurance.
 It also give you more extensive cover, worldwide.
 This article explains all about jewellery insurance.